 Common Massage Claims:

 Third-party claims can wreck your massage therapy career.
-And so you have an idea of how, here are the
+And so you have an idea of how, here are the three most common claims of massage therapists that are insured with Beauty and Bodywork Insurance.

 Injury to Your Client from a Massage or Treatment